Meta Drops $14.8B on Scale AI: A Wake-Up Call for Anyone Still Dismissing Web3 AI as Pure Hype

 2. Scale AI — AI Isn't Just the Model.
 It's the Data.

-Founded in 2016 by Alexandr Wang at just 19 years old, Scale AI now commands a workforce of over 300,000 professional data labelers, serving clients like OpenAI, Tesla, Microsoft, and even the U.S. Department of Defense.
+Founded in 2016 by Alexandr Wang at just 19 years old, Scale AI now commands a workforce of over 300,000 professional data labelers, serving heavyweights like OpenAI, Tesla, Microsoft, and even the U.S. Department of Defense.

 Meta isn't buying a "data outsourcing" company.